 On the personal front, it seems I am a product of my time.
 I tend also to think of relationships in terms of sexual compatibility and love rather than familial compatibility and happiness.
 If the desire and love is there, the details of incompatibility are of secondary importance.
 I have, however, in recent years, given a greater priority to happiness, especially for the beloved.
 Love is great, but love and happiness is better, and there is plenty of love to be found out there, so aim for both if you can.

-Nevertheless, in practice, like most people, I most often become sexually and/or romantically involved with people I have already known for some time, and, even if love was at first site, I tend also take a bit of time to decide if my vision was as perceptive as I first thought it was.
+Nevertheless, in practice, like most people, I most often become sexually and/or romantically involved with people I have already known for some time, and, even if love was at first sight, I tend also take a bit of time to decide if my vision was as perceptive as I first thought it was.
 Somewhere in the middle, there are those people who can meet a stranger and engage in couple-like behaviour (e.g. “dating”) to find out if the happiness or love will emerge.
 So, it seems to me the moral of The Frog-Prince is still relevant in contemporary life, even if the rhetoric of romance has changed.

 It is tempting, at this point, to say, “different strokes for different folks, so long as everyone is consenting and having some kind of a good time.”
 Both strategies for finding a prince or princess have pros and cons depending on what a person wants.
 People might even prefer a talking frog to a prince.
 In the market of love, then, let us be liberals!
 Let people decide for themselves how they will go about turning frogs into happiness or love.